matthewd673/warlock/README.md

 World files are very rudimentary, they consist of one-letter commands followed by arguments.

+**NOTE:** World files are gross.
+Someday, when golem is finished, they will be less gross.

 - **Load textures:**
   - **Allocate the correct number of texture slots:** `A [ct]`